srikrish2812/srikrish2812.github.io/content/_index.md

       #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
       items:
         - title: Research Intern
+          company: IITTNiF
+          company_url: ''
+          company_logo: iittnif
+          location: Tirupati
+          date_start: '2022-10-01'
+          date_end: '2022-08-01'
+          description: I secured the Chanakya fellowship for my drone detection research project.
+This project focuses on developing a lightweight drone detection model using deep learning-enabled computer vision methods that infer high precision and recall.
+Additionally, this model can be deployed onto edge devices such as raspberry-pi4.I secured the Chanakya fellowship for my drone detection research project.
+This project focuses on developing a lightweight drone detection model using deep learning-enabled computer vision methods that infer high precision and recall.
+Additionally, this model can be deployed onto edge devices such as raspberry-pi4.
+          |2-
+              Responsibilities include:

+              * Model Training and Fine-tuning
+              * Data Generation and Pre-processing
+              * Model Deployment

+        - title: Research Intern
           company: SPCV Lab IIT, Tirupati
           company_url: 'https://sites.google.com/iittp.ac.in/ee-spcv-lab/home?authuser=0'
           company_logo: logo